 Dorothy Ella Smith Robinson (Dot) passed away peacefully at the age of 100 surrounded by Love on Monday, January 27, 2020 in Virginia.
 She was born in Houston, Texas on December 12, 1919 to the union of Clifford F. Smith, Sr. and Elsie Blunt Smith.
 Dorothy was the middle child of the Smith Family’s five children: C.F., Frances, Dot, Boots, and Bob.
 She started her schooling at Bruce Elementary School and finished from Wheatley High School’s Class of 1936.

-To send flowers in memory of Dorothy Ella Robinson (Smith), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dorothy Ella Robinson (Smith), please visit our Heartfelt Sympathies Store.

 As a child she and her mother, father and siblings attended the newly established Gregg Street Presbyterian Church, pastored by the Reverend J. H. M. Boyce.
 It was the first Black Presbyterian Church in Houston and was later named Pine Crest Presbyterian Church when it moved to its current location.
 She was very active in the church as a child and as an adult.
 She taught Sunday School, Bible School, sang in the choir and was a member of various Women’s Organizations.
 In later years she also attended Sloan Memorial Methodist Church.
 However, she returned to Pine Crest and later when her health declined, her dear friend, the late Otis McAlister would drive her to and from church services on Sunday mornings.
 After being in Virginia for a while, she has now returned to Pine Crest one more time.